All Episodes

 And the question is whether this is anything that can be repaired.

-I don't care who you are, I don't want to hear anybody say my vote does not matter, because when you see a white supremacist at 1600 Pennsylvania Avenue, all you need that's the only proof you need to show your vote does indeed matter.
+I don't want to hear anybody say my vote does not matter because when you see a white supremacist at 1600 Pennsylvania Avenue, all you need, that's the only proof you need to show your vote does indeed matter.

-I think people now realize that this strain of white nationalism uh in the White House is in fact uh something that is more closely associated with the president himself, I think, than they were willing to accept prior to yesterday.
+I think people now realize that this strain of white nationalism in the White House is in fact something that is more closely associated with the president himself, I think, than they were willing to accept prior to yesterday.

-But he's now given safe harbor to Nazis to white supremacists.
+But he's now given safe harbor to Nazis, to white supremacists.

 I think this guy's deeply ill.